davidgyoung/davidgyoung.github.io/_posts/2018-01-24-native-bar-code-scanning-in-ios.md

 While this is a nifty shortcut, it highlights powerful bar code scanning capabilities that have been built into iOS since version 7.
 Using AVFoundation, you can not only scan QR codes but quite a large variety of industry bar code formats.
 This is good news, because it greatly expands the use case of this technology beyond the once ubiquitous QR codes that proliferated early the mobile phone era.

 This article will show you how easy it is to add bar code scanning to your app.
-You can follow along below or get a head start by cloning the repo [here](at https://github.com/davidgyoung/bar-code-scanner).
+You can follow along below or get a head start by cloning the repo [here](https://github.com/davidgyoung/bar-code-scanner).

 But first a little Q&A:

 ### What kind of bar codes can AVFoundation scan?

 Almost anything.
 Support includes a wide variety of bar code formats (both 1-dimensional ones like supermarket UPC codes as well as newer 2-dimensional variants) as well as QR codes.
-You can see a full list of the types in the [AVMetadataObject.ObjectType](enumeration https://developer.apple.com/documentation/avfoundation/avmetadataobject.objecttype).
+You can see a full list of the types in the [AVMetadataObject.ObjectType](https://developer.apple.com/documentation/avfoundation/avmetadataobject.objecttype) enumeration.

 You can scan codes in the supermarket, scan airline or train tickets, or almost anything that is designed to be machine readable.